sassom2112/my-website/src/content/writeups/credentialharvester.md

 ## A Curious Anomaly

 My process began with a curious, repetitive anomaly that I found on a security log, **Windows Event ID 4610**, an authentication package has been loaded by the Local Security Authority.
 This event was a level `informational` not even an alert, I almost ignored it.
-There was something off about the log, it had a ScreenConnect DLL file loaded into a privileged area but most of all none of our tools used ScreenConnect.
+There was something off about the log, it was a ScreenConnect DLL file being loaded into a privileged area but more importantly, we dont use ScreenConnect.
 The DLL being loaded was **ScreenConnect.WindowsAuthenticationPackage.dll**, and I had no idea why.

 <img
     src="/screenconnectdll.png"